-All SRC teachers are university- qualified with either proficient or provisional status and have a range of teaching and professional backgrounds.
+All staff members demonstrated a personal and professional skill set that provided SRC students with a structured, calm, predictable and supportive environment.
 Their diversity and caring, calm nature provided students with approachable staff who were self-assured leaders in the classroom with quality teaching and learning experiences and activities.